Starlink promises to bring fast satellite Internet across the US. We answer questions about the system, its costs and availability.Read more…

 - Contract requirements.
 Advertised monthly pricing comes with a guarantee for 24 months alongside a required two-year contract.
-One exception is the Starter XF Triple Play, which limits the price guarantee to 12 months but keeps the two-year requirement in place.
 Pricing and terms may vary by ZIP code.

 - Convenience.
 Bundling services with Comcast means streamlining your scattered monthly bills for household services to just one.

 - Download speeds.
 Pay close attention to download speeds when shopping for your perfect bundle — the most expensive one won’t necessarily come with fastest Internet.